chenyu-01/laps-react/README.md

 This is vite+reactjs which provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, the project is using React ^18.2.0, Vite ^5.0.0, and Tailwind CSS ^3.3.6.
-The project require node js version to be above 20.0.0
+The project require Node.js version to be above 20.0.0

 Every Commit You should have the eslint and prettier check passed, if not, please fix it before commit.